centre-for-educational-technology/rada2/README.md

 ## Vagrant + Homestead

+**TODO: consider removing laravel/homestead dev dependency and adding some simple instructions of using [Laradock](https://laradock.io/) instead.**

 This is an example `Homestead.yaml` configuration file for running with `Vagrant` on `VirtualBox`.
 Please modify it to comply with your local system.
 Read [documentation](https://laravel.com/docs/6.x/homestead) for more information on how to use `Laravel Homestead`.

 ```